Reading Time:13 minutes

 Clai, Ottocento Crni, 2013 (Istria, Croatia)

 This is a blend of Cabernet Sauvignon, Merlot, Teran, and Refošk.
 We first heard about this producer on Gary Vaynerchuk’s Wine Library TV.
 The proprietor Giorgio Clai is considered by many to be “the godfather of Istria”.
-We visited the winery with our Croatian wine lover-friend; when he drank this wine for the first time, he said, “Fking Clai, I don’t want to spend so much money on wine but this is so good, I want it all the time.”
+We visited the winery with our wine-loving Croatian friend; when he drank this wine for the first time, he said, “Fucking Clai, I don’t want to spend so much money on wine.
+But this is so good, I want it all the time.”

 We’ve drunk three more bottles of this wine since our winery visit, and each new bottle managed to emerge like a victorious new variety clone—always enchanting and surprising.
 And somewhat always better than the previous bottle; that’s a huge feat.